camenduru/ai-creator-archive/README.md

 ├── creator_username                                                    # username format if UseR_Nam3 should be user_nam3
 │   ├── model_name                                                      # model name format if OrangeCocoaMix should be orange_cocoa_mix
 │       ├── model_version                                               # model version format if v0.1.0 should be 010
-│           └── creator_username-model_name-model_version-image_1.png   # 4 images should be generated for each version, using the corresponding model version.
+│           └── creator_username-model_name-model_version-image_1.png   # 4 images should be generated for each version
-│           └── creator_username-model_name-model_version-image_2.png
+│           └── creator_username-model_name-model_version-image_2.png   # using the corresponding model version
-│           └── creator_username-model_name-model_version-image_3.png
+│           └── creator_username-model_name-model_version-image_3.png   # the PNG info should be included within the images
 │           └── creator_username-model_name-model_version-image_4.png
 │           └── creator_username-model_name-model_version-links.txt     # check links.txt format
 │           └── creator_username-model_name-model_version-info.txt      # check info.txt format